Apparent misdeeds result in free credit monitoring for millions

 In the settlement, Transunion has admitted no guilt.
 And whether there is any actual wrongdoing or not is not my point.

-Consumer Advocate permalink
+1. Consumer Advocate

 Not in the Consumer’s best interest to expose themselves to more of the same.